Utkarsh Ambudkar

 Utkarsh Ambudkar (/ˈʊtkɑːrʃ æmˈbʊdkɑːr/ UUT-karsh-_-am-BUUD-kar; born December 8, 1983), also known by his stage name UTK the INC, is an American actor, rapper, and singer.
 He is known for his film roles including Pitch Perfect (2012), Game Over, Man!
 (2018), Blindspotting (2018), Brittany Runs a Marathon (2019), The Broken Hearts Gallery (2020), Free Guy (2021), Tick, Tick...
 Boom!
 (2021), and World's Best (2023).
-His television roles include The Mindy Project, White Famous, Never Have I Ever, Mira, Royal Detective, and Ghosts.
+His television roles include The Mindy Project, White Famous, Never Have I Ever, Mira, Royal Detective, and the male lead role in Ghosts.
 He also appeared in the Hulu limited series The Dropout (2022).

 He made his Broadway debut in Lin-Manuel Miranda's improvisational hip-hop show Freestyle Love Supreme in 2019.

 Early life

 Utkarsh Ambudkar was born in Baltimore, Maryland, on December 8, 1983, into an Indian family to a Marathi father and a Tamil mother.
 He grew up in Gaithersburg, Maryland, where his parents, who had emigrated from India in the 1980s, were research scientists at the National Institutes of Health.
 He starred in comedy roles at Thomas S. Wootton High School in Rockville, Maryland, and he earned a Bachelor of Fine Arts (BFA) degree from the Tisch School of the Arts at New York University in 2004.

 Through his mother, Ambudkar is a descendant of the lawyer and jurist Sir Vembakkam Bhashyam Aiyangar.